janreitz/unitlib/README.md

 static_assert(Inch(1.0).getValueIn<Meter<double>>() == 0.0254);
 ```

-Or create new dimensions by explicitly stating them in terms of the dimensions of the SI base units or by deriving them from existing dimensions
+Create new dimensions by explicitly stating them in terms of SI base unit dimensions or by deriving them from existing dimensions:
 ```cpp
 using Velocity = Dimension<
     std::ratio<1>,  // Length